cube3power/atsd/rule-engine/notifications/outgoing-webhook-telegram.md

     ![](images/botfather.png)

 * Send the `/newbot` command and follow the prompts to create a bot user and obtain its token.
+The bot's username must end with `_bot` and cannot contain dash `-` symbol.

+    ```
+    Use this token to access the HTTP API:
+    5555555555:AAHrB1gmYKaSvzsXjhbyDypOJlfu_FgdwrE
+    ```
+* Copy the API token for future reference.

 ## Prepare Webhook URL